Power of Attorney Solicitors

 - Health and welfare LPA – for powers to make decisions about medical treatment and living circumstances

-The new LPA not only affords better protection for an individual once they lose their capacity, but it also allows the person giving the powers (the donor) much more say in relation to how they want their affairs to be conducted.
-The donor can leave instructions as to the ways in which the power is to be exercised.
+The new LPA not only affords better protection for an individual once they lose their capacity, but it also allows the person giving the powers (the donor) much more say concerning how they want their affairs to be conducted.
+The donor can leave instructions as to how the power is to be exercised.

-What happens if I lose capacity and I have not made a LPA?
+What happens if I lose capacity and I have not made an LPA?

 Once you have lost capacity, if you have not made an LPA, the only way that someone can deal with your affairs is by applying to the Court of Protection for a “deputy” to be appointed.
 The process is lengthy, complicated and much more costly than an application for an LPA.
 This is because there are many more forms to be filled in and various notices to be served before the court will grant an order.
 Sometimes, especially where the deputy is not a family member, the court may decide that the matter requires a hearing.
 The process can take about 4 months or longer depending upon the complexity and can cost thousands of pounds.
 Another key difference is that with a deputyship order, the person who has lost mental capacity cannot maintain any control over how their affairs are conducted.